Page Content

 Didactic training

-To supplement your "on-the-job" learning that occurs on specific rotations, you also utilize the cardiovascular pathology teaching collection, composed of both gross heart specimens and microscopic slides.
+To supplement your on-the-job learning during rotations, you also use the cardiovascular pathology teaching collection.
+The collection includes gross heart specimens and microscopic slides.

-You also have the opportunity to participate in teaching activities for the Cardiovascular Unit of the Pathophysiology Course in Mayo Clinic Alix School of Medicine as well as other institutional conferences.
+You also have the opportunity to participate in teaching activities for the Cardiovascular Unit of the Pathophysiology Course.
+These activities occur within Mayo Clinic Alix School of Medicine and other institutional conferences.
 In addition, you may spend short periods of time in the Cardiac Catheterization Laboratory and the Echocardiography Laboratory.

 Research training